rsmith-nl/real-remove/README.rst

 To build the program, simply issue the "make" command.
 This should work without producing errors.
 Building the program has been tested with both ``gcc`` and ``clang``, and with both FreeBSD's ``make`` and GNU ``make``.

-There is a special ``Makefile.clang`` that tries to build the software using link-time optimizations for clang 4.0.
-Only use this if you know what you are doing.

 Installing the program